emilyjspencer/Notes/Java/README.md

 * Statically-typed object-oriented programming language
 * It is a compiled language
-* Created in 1995 by Sun Microsystems
+* Created in 1995 by James Gosling at Sun Microsystems, which was acquired by Oracle in 2010
+* Named after Java Arabica coffee - hence the logo
 * Its Virtual Machine ensures the same Java code can be run on different operating systems and platforms, making it platform-independent
 * Architecture neutral
 * Interpreted